Last Updated on 13 May, 2021

 The NParks Pulau Ubin site is pretty useful for most practical information, but I’ve included some of my own thoughts in this article if you want a more personal take.

-- Getting to Pulau Ubin
+- Other ways to get around Pulau Ubin

 - Chek Jawa